Intelligencia GraphQL API Reference

 arms - [api_arm!]!
 An array relationship

-basket - Boolean A basket trial is a clinical trial that tests a specific drug or drug combination/intervention(s) in multiple separate indications. true= the trial is basket, false= the trial is not basket
+basket - Boolean A basket trial is a clinical trial that tests a specific drug or drug combination/intervention(s) in multiple separate indications.
+True= the trial is basket, False= the trial is not basket

 biomarker_subgroup_analysis - Boolean True when any of the trial's arms' contains cohorts that are defined based on a biomarker (most common cases of biomarkers can be molecular, previous treatments or age)